phani-sudo/build-guide-1/topic/k2c-qli-build-ga/github_workflow_unregistered_users.rst

 Build with GitHub for unregistered users
 =============================================

-The following sections explain how to use GitHub and make a build using the prebuilt proprietary binaries/images.
+Use GitHub and make a build using the prebuilt proprietary binaries/images.

 For more details on the hardware SoCs supported in this build method, see the table *Sync and build methods* in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-250630224842/>`__.